A multimodal stress detection dataset with facial expressions and physiological signals: Methods

-\item{\textbf{Inter Beat Interval:}} The inter-beat interval is the time interval between individual heartbeats.
-IBI is the time difference between the two consequent peaks in seconds that differs from beat to beat.
-Heart rate variability is derived from the IBI signal.
+\item{\textbf{Inter Beat Interval:}} The inter-beat interval is the time difference between two consecutive peaks in seconds, which can provide information about heart activity, such as heart rate.
+IBI is not primary data and is generated from the BVP signal by the Empatica E4 device.

 \end{itemize}